top of page

 We are currently in the final stages of appointing Bureau Veritas as the Standard’s Verification Administrator (VA) .
 Following the launch of Verification, the VA will run and maintain the Standard’s verification process, including developing a verifier training and accreditation scheme that will open up verification services to the wider industry.

 Bureau Veritas will carry out the initial verifications “in-house”, up until the training scheme is available.
-A key part of the current development work is to define the competencies a verifier will need, including around whole life carbon assessment.
-These competencies will be published in Version 1 of the Standard.
+As part of this work, we have defined the competencies a verifier will need, including around whole life carbon assessment.
+These competencies are available within Section 6.3 of the Standard.

 Registration confirms the intent to verify a building.
 Registered buildings will be added to a UK NZCBS Register of Buildings, which will be visible on our website.